ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

        6. The DeCal Committee runs the Linux System Administration DeCal.

+       7. The Lab Space Committee is responsible for matters regarding the physical lab space.

     2. Additional committees may be established on an ad-hoc basis by the OCF Decision Making Process.